Gigi Foster: Did Our Pandemic Policies Kill More People Than They Saved?

 Ms. Foster: Yes.

-Ms. Foster: So this is an argument I’ve heard as well.
-And also you could just save the population until there is a vaccine and then you give them the vaccine.
-And in theory, you have fewer people dying, right?
-Although again, if you look at how many people are dying in Australia, there’s still quite a lot right now.
-The problem is that ignores the fact that all of these actions we take with the closing of the borders and the domestic lockdowns, in Australia we also had a huge amount of fiscal outlay to support people who were kicked out of their jobs.
+Ms. Foster: Yes.
+I’ve heard this is an argument as well.
+You could also just save the population until there is a vaccine and then you give them the vaccine.
+In theory, you have fewer people dying.
+Although, if you look at how many people are dying in Australia, there’s still quite a lot right now.
+This ignores the fact that with all of these actions taken in Australia with the closing of the borders and the domestic lockdowns, we also had a huge amount of fiscal outlay to support people who were kicked out of their jobs.
 These actions have costs.
-They have costs, right?
-And nowhere was that actually factored in to the policy making in Australia.
-Even now, a week ago I was on one of our national TV programs and still the focus was on how many people have been saved from COVID deaths rather than how many people have we killed with our policy response?
+Nowhere was that actually factored in to the policymaking in Australia.
+Even a week ago, I was on one of our national TV programs and still the focus was on how many people have been saved from COVID deaths, rather than how many people have we killed with our policy response?

-And that is the question.
+That is the question.
 How many people would you be willing to kill in order to save one from COVID?
-That is essentially the trade off.
-That’s the kind of question we should have been asking because people directly die and they suffer so much that it’s, when you aggregate across the entire population, that’s equivalent to having death experienced when you take these very draconian actions.
-And so you have people who should have gone to hospital to get care for their strokes or their heart attacks, who had the cancer screenings that were missed.
-We know all of these stories about crowded out healthcare.
-And people sort of just wave their hands, but that means deaths, right?
+Essentially, that is the trade-off.
+That’s the kind of question we should have been asking.
+Because some people die directly, and others suffer so much when you take these very draconian actions, when you aggregate that across the entire population, it is equivalent to having experienced death.
+So you have people who should have gone to hospital to get care for their strokes or their heart attacks, or who had cancer screenings that were missed.
+We know all of these stories about crowded-out healthcare.
+People sort of just wave their hands in the air, but that actually means people dying.
 That means deaths.
-So you are killing some people in order to save others, supposedly.
-And what, do they not count because they’re not COVID deaths?
+You are killing some people in order to save others, supposedly.
+And do they not count, because they’re not COVID deaths?

-So public health should be about all of public health for all different dimensions of health.
-Right?
+So public health should be about public health for all, and for all the different dimensions of health.
 We have to have a concern.
-And if we don’t, we are being heartless.
-We are ignoring suffering in our midst and that’s what’s happened.
-So yes, we may have in fact delayed the onset of COVID and thereby enabled the Australian population to be exposed only to mainly to a milder variant when they’re more vaccinated, sure.
-It is possible we could have lost an extra few hundred people if we had that wave come through first.
-But again, if we had taken an optimal policy response where we protected the people who were actually vulnerable to this virus, significantly vulnerable.
-So the older people, the people with comorbidities, which was clearly the right thing to do.
+If we don’t, we are being heartless.
+We are ignoring the suffering in our midst, and that is what has happened.
+So yes, we may have in fact delayed the onset of COVID and thereby enabled the Australian population to be exposed only to a milder variant when they’re more vaccinated.
+It is possible we could have lost an extra few hundred people in that first wave coming through.
+But again, we should have taken an optimal policy response where we protected the people who were actually vulnerable to this virus, the significantly vulnerable, the older people, the people with comorbidities.
+That was clearly the right thing to do.
 Even in March 2020, that was clearly the right thing to do.
-Then we would’ve had far fewer deaths than we’ve had now.
+Then we would have had far fewer deaths.

-So even if it were the Alpha wave, which it was supposedly super scary.
-But if you look at the data, again, it’s for people under 50 who are healthy, this is a flu virus, even Alpha, right?
-So it’s just this very disproportionate focus on how many people have we saved from COVID and oh, COVID is the big danger so it’s a good thing that is less virulent now.
-Well the virulence has decreased a little bit, but there’s this staggering amount of costs that we have imposed on populations that really has not yet been reckoned with.
-And this is why we are seeing this World Health Assembly move towards codification of lockdowns.
-There is still not an acknowledgement of the human costs of lockdowns, which are gargantuan and relative to the benefits that they could possibly deliver, even in an island nation situation like Australia.
+We would have had fewer deaths even if it were the Alpha wave, which supposedly was super-scary.
+Again, if you look at the data, it’s for the people under 50 who are healthy.
+Even Alpha is a flu virus, correct?
+It is just a very disproportionate focus on, “How many people have we saved from COVID?
+COVID is the big danger, so it’s a good thing that is less virulent now.”
+Well, the virulence has decreased a little bit, but the costs imposed on the population have really not yet been reckoned with yet.
+This is why we are seeing this World Health Assembly move towards codification of lockdowns.
+There is still not an acknowledgement of the human costs of lockdowns, which are gargantuan relative to any benefit that they could possibly deliver, even in an island nation situation like Australia.

-Ms. Foster: So for Australia, I’ve done a cost benefit analysis of lockdowns with the help of Sanjeev Sabhlok, who was a Victorian treasury economist before he left because they wouldn’t let him speak freely about this.
-And we’ve produced it, we’ve got the executive summary on the web, and it’s 145 pages.
-And what we find after tabulating and calculating, trying to quantify all of the various dimensions of costs that lockdowns policies actually cause people to pay, we calculate that lockdowns are about 30 or 35 times more costly than what they could possibly have delivered in benefits.
-So…
+Ms. Foster: For Australia, I have done a cost-benefit analysis of the lockdowns with the help of Sanjeev Sabhlok, who was a treasury economist for the State of Victoria.
+He left his position, because they wouldn’t let him speak freely about this.
+We have completed the analysis, and we have a 145 page executive summary on the web.
+After tabulating, calculating, and quantifying all of the various dimensions of the costs of the lockdown policies, we found that lockdowns are about 30 to 35 times more costly than what they could possibly have delivered in benefits.

 Mr. Jekielek: Like in terms of human life?